-It was a depressing scene for Ali’s farewell to boxing.
+Ali’s farewell to boxing was a depressing scene.
 The Queen Elizabeth Sports Centre in Nassau might sound like an impressive venue, but in reality it was a small cluster of rundown softball/baseball diamonds.
 Ali dressed in a public restroom.
-Tickets were priced as high as $1,000, but were slashed to a fraction of that and sold at a local McDonald’s in the days leading up to the fight.
+Tickets were priced as high as $1,000 but were slashed to a fraction of that and sold at a local McDonald’s in the days leading up to the fight.

 Do I regret breaking this cardinal rule for journalists?
 I haven’t decided.
 But the opportunity to attend the press conference was worth every penny out of my pocket.